Included In

 New Jersey Harassment Attorneys

 Workplace HarassmentIn New Jersey, workplace harassment is a form of unlawful discrimination or retaliation.
-It occurs when your employer discriminates or retaliates against you for an illegal reason which creates a hostile work environment for you.
+It occurs when your employer discriminates or retaliates against you for an illegal reason in a way that creates a hostile work environment for you.

-Harassment at work is legally actionable only if it is so severe or pervasive (frequent) that, in effect, it changes the terms and conditions of your job.
+Harassment at work is legally actionable only if it is so severe (really bad) or pervasive (very frequent) that, in effect, it changes the terms and conditions of your job.
 For example, one extremely serious act of harassment at your job can be illegal.
-But, more commonly, it is a series of relatively minor actions over a period of weeks, months, or years that combines to create a hostile work environment.
+But more commonly it is made up of a series of relatively minor actions over a period of weeks, months, or even years that combines to create a hostile work environment.

 What is Sexual Harassment?

 Sexual harassment is harassment that occurs because of the fact that you are a woman or a man.
 Sexual harassment often is sexual in nature.
-However, it is illegal to harass someone because of his or her gender even if it is not sexual all.
-More information is available on our sexual harassment page.
+Many people assume sexual harassment has to involve conduct that is sexual in nature.
+However, it also can include harassing someone because of his or her gender even if the conduct is not sexual all.
+You can read more information about this legal claim on our sexual harassment page.

 What Other Forms of Harassment Are Legally Actionable?

-Not all harassment is illegal.
-Rather, the harassment has to be motivated by an illegal reason.
+Not all harassment at work is illegal.
+Rather, to violate the law the harassment has to be motivated by an illegal reason.
 For example, both New York and New Jersey prohibit racial harassment.
-Similarly, both states prohibit harassment at work based on your age, color, gender, marital status, mental or physical disability, national origin, pregnancy, religion, sexual orientation or veteran or military status.
+Similarly, both states prohibit harassment at work based on your age, color, gender, marital status, mental or physical disability, national origin, pregnancy, religion, ancestry, sexual orientation or veteran or military status.

-Harassment also can be unlawful if it is a form of unlawful retaliation, or if it violates certain other employment laws like a state or federal wage and hour laws or the Family & Medical Leave Act ("FMLA").
+Harassment also can be unlawful if it is a form of unlawful retaliation, or if it violates certain other employment laws such as state and federal wage and hour laws or the Family & Medical Leave Act ("FMLA").

 What Are Common Examples of Harassment?